The first time I started tracking meals, it took me two hours to plan the next day. I was stressed.

 I use the MyMacros app, some people use MyFitnessPal, but I’ll enter my macros targets into the app, and then enter the food in for each meal.
-It was a lot to enter my food at first, but now it pops up.
+It was a lot to enter my food at first, but now my fave foods pop up.
 (And it’s not a big deal to enter new meals).
 The app allows me to copy days and plan in advance.
 It’s sooooo reassuring going to bed knowing that I had the following day all planned out and will hit my macros!

 Planning and tracking allows me the flexibility of eating whatever I want, as long as it fits those goals.
 This week I went for burgers.
 No biggie.
 I just adjusted the rest of my day to make it fit.

 Want a blizzard?
 Okay.
 Track it.
 Tracking it also makes you recognize things like: ‘hey wow, that SMALL peanut butter cups blizzard has 79g of carbs, 23g of fat, and 15g of protein… and I’m not that full after I eat it.’